basics-lab/qsft/README.md

 ### Signals
 <a id=signals></a>
 In this section, we discuss the `Signal` objects that we use to interface with the `QSFT` class.
-A `Signal` encapsulates the object that we are trying to transform.
+A `Signal` encapsulates the object that we are trying to transform (you may interpret it as a signal of length $q^n$ or a function of $n$ $q$-ary variables).
 Most relevant to our discussion is the `SubsampledSignal` class found at `qsft.input_signal_subsampled.SubsampledSignal`.
 This class can be extended to easily create a signal for the specific application that we desire.
 For example, we create a synthetic signal that is sparse in the fourier domain in